What is the project?

 United Energy is one of the first energy utilities worldwide to embrace new technologies that involve community participation.
 The Community Grid Project (TCGP) is one of these community-focused initiatives.

-As a first implementation of deX, TCGP aims to lower costs and facilitate the uptake of new renewable energy technologies on Victoria’s Mornington Peninsula, while maintaining security and reliability of energy supply.
+As one of the first implementations of deX, TCGP aims to lower costs and facilitate the uptake of new renewable energy technologies on Victoria’s Mornington Peninsula, while maintaining security and reliability of energy supply.
 Households and businesses from Dromana to Portsea are invited to participate in a voluntary demand response project.

 TCGP is a partnership between electricity network provider United Energy, the Mornington Peninsula Shire and technology company GreenSync.
 The project is supported by the Victorian Government’s New Energy Jobs Fund.